dfinity/portal/docs/tokenomics/token-holders/custody-options-intro.md

 ### Hardware wallets

 A **hardware wallet** is a physical device that holds your digital assets.
-Private keys are stored in a secure part of the device that does not come into contact with the internet.
-The partitioned storage on the physical device reduces the risks that are associated with devices connected to the internet.
+Private keys are stored in a secure part of the device that does not come into contact with the Internet.
+The partitioned storage on the physical device reduces the risks that are associated with devices connected to the Internet.
 Because you are relying on a physical device, however, losing the device also means losing access to your digital assets.

 In most cases, you can recover from the loss of a hardware wallet because the assets stored on hardware wallets are secured using a secret seed phrase.
 If you copy and secure the seed phrase—for example, by storing it in the form of a [paper wallet](#_paper_wallets)—you can initialize a new device with the seed phrase and regain access to your digital assets.